-- 2.3 We carry out the curriculum planning in Computing in two phases (long-term and medium-term).
-The long-term plan maps the Computing topics that the children study in each term during each key stage focusing on coverage of the four curriculum areas in Computing: digital literacy, understanding technology, E-safety and programming The Computing subject leader devises this in conjunction with teaching colleagues in each year group, and the children often study Computing as part of their work in other subject areas.
-Our long-term Computingplan shows how teaching units are distributed across the year groups, and how these fit together to ensure progression. - 2.4 Our medium-term plans, which we have adopted from the national scheme of work and Cambridgeshire ICT servicesgive details of each unit of work for each term.
+- 2.1 The school uses the scheme of work from The National Centre for Computing Education (NCCE), our E-safety is covered in PSHE using the LA scheme of work. - 2.2 We carry out the curriculum planning in Computing in two phases (long-term and medium-term).
+The long-term plan maps the Computing topics that the children study in each term during each key stage focusing on coverage of the four curriculum areas in Computing: digital literacy, understanding technology, E-safety and programming.
+The Computing subject leader devises this in conjunction with teaching colleagues in each year group, and the children often study Computing as part of their work in other subject areas.
+Our long-term Computing plan shows how teaching units are distributed across the year groups, and how these fit together to ensure progression. - 2.3 Our medium-term plans, which we have adopted from the NCCE.
 They identify the key learning objectives for each unit of work.
-Due the cross curricular nature of Computing, opportunities for Computing are indicated on plans from other areas of the curriculum The teacher keeps these plans and the Computing subject leader is responsible for monitoring them. - 2.5 The class teacher is responsible for writing the plans with the Computing component of each lesson.
-These plans list the specific learning objectives and expected outcomes for each lesson.
-The class teacher keeps these individual plans and s/he and the Computing subject leader discuss them on an informal basis. - 2.6 The topics studied in Computing are planned to build on prior learning.
+Due the cross curricular nature of Computing, opportunities for Computing are indicated on plans from other areas of the curriculum.
+The teacher keeps these plans and the Computing subject leader is responsible for monitoring them. - 2.4 The topics studied in Computing are planned to build on prior learning.
 While we offer opportunities for children of all abilities to develop their skills and knowledge in the four areas of the curriculum: digital literacy, understanding technology, E-safety and programming, we also plan progression into the scheme of work, so that the children are increasingly challenged as they move up through the school.